smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 |          2 | Sarah     | Shultz   | Accounting |  90000.00 |

-You can also place functions into the VALUES constructor.
-The NEWID() function creates a unique value of type UNIQUEIDENTIFIER.
-Here you could easily just add the function to the SELECT statement, but this gives you an idea of the capabilities of the VALUES constructor.
+You can also place functions into the `VALUE`S constructor.
+The `NEWID()` function creates a unique value of type `UNIQUEIDENTIFIER`.
+Here you could easily just add the function to the `SELECT` statement, but this gives you an idea of the capabilities of the `VALUES` constructor.

 ```sql
 SELECT  CONCAT(FirstName,' ',LastName) AS Name,